triton-inference-server/tutorials/Triton_Inference_Server_Python_API/README.md

 Please note in order to run the stable diffusion example you will need a hugging face token and need to set the environment variable `HF_TOKEN` before running the container.

 #### Build Image and Models

-Please note the following command will take may minutes dependeing on your hardware configuration and network connection.
+Please note the following command will take may minutes depending on your hardware configuration and network connection.

 ```bash